-When evaluating your prerequisites, determine whether you meet all of the requirements.
+When evaluating your application, determine whether you meet all of the requirements.
 If you do not meet all of the prerequisite requirements, do not submit an application.
 Prerequisites will be reviewed by the ABDSM.
-The ABDSM will send notification of prerequisite approval to applicants by December 29, 2017.
-The prerequisites and two-page application (found at www.abdsm.org/Resources/ PDF/ABDSMApplication.pdf) must be postmarked by October 23, 2017.
+The ABDSM will send notification of prerequisite approval to applicants by January 11, 2019.
+The prerequisites and two-page application (found at abdsm.org/resources) must be postmarked by October 31, 2018.